Twins vs. Royals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Gallo hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .333 with two doubles, a triple, two home runs, two walks and three RBI.
+- Buxton will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .263 with two doubles, three home runs, two walks and seven RBI.

 |Opponent